Symmetry-Accelerated Classical Simulation of Clifford-Dominated Circuits: Introduction

+In this work, we address this problem by exploiting the concept of \emph{symmetry}, providing methods that enable us to exactly and optimally decompose entire nonstabilizer subcircuits (on up to seven qubits).
+This allows us to show that submultiplicative effects in stabilizer-based simulation are, in fact, drastic: Our novel methods lead to savings of several orders of magnitude in runtime for paradigmatic circuits.

-In this work, we consider simulation algorithms based on the \emph{stabilizer extent}, which rank among the most successful and best studied approaches \cite{Bravyi2019, Seddon2021, Qassim2019, pashayan_fast_2022, qassim_improved_2021}.
-We develop key techniques for computing optimal decompositions of highly relevant classes of non-Clifford unitaries that go well beyond what would be naively possible.
-To this end, we exploit the \emph{symmetry} of target unitaries to achieve significant reductions in the size of the underlying optimization problem.
+Concretely, we consider simulation algorithms based on the \emph{stabilizer extent}, which rank among the most successful and best studied approaches \cite{Bravyi2019, Seddon2021, Qassim2019, pashayan_fast_2022, qassim_improved_2021}.
+By exploiting the symmetry of highly relevant classes of non-Clifford unitaries, we achieve significant reductions in the size of the underlying optimization problem.
 More specifically, we prove that if a unitary $U$ is real and/or diagonal, we can find an optimal decomposition of $U$ in terms of real and/or diagonal Clifford unitaries only, thus avoiding full optimization over the much larger Clifford group.
-Strikingly, such a `strong' reduction is not possible for any symmetry.
-We can, however, exploit other symmetries of $U$ to perform a `weak' reduction that still leads to a further, strong decrease of the search space.
+Strikingly, such a `strong' reduction is not possible for every symmetry.
+We can, however, exploit any other symmetries of $U$ to perform a `weak' reduction that still leads to a further and strong decrease of the search space.

-We then use these findings to accelerate classical simulation algorithms based on the sum-over-Cliffords method.
-The advantage of this approach is that arbitrary non-Clifford gates can be simulated without the need for compilation into specific gate sets for which decompositions are known.
-This also allows for grouping multiple non-Clifford gates and jointly decomposing them, which may lead to large savings over the simulation of individual gates due to submultiplicative effects \cite{Qassim2019}.
-Using our symmetry reduction techniques, we can compute such decompositions for symmetric unitaries supported on at most seven qubits using a consumer laptop, significantly exceeding the previous state-of-the-art limited to two qubits \cite{Qassim2019}.
-In this regime, we observe strong submultiplicative effects leading to vast savings over the simulation of individual gates.
+Importantly, such symmetries are often present in multiqubit gates or subcircuits that appear as building blocks of quantum algorithms.
+Examples of this are multicontrolled rotation and phase gates, Toffoli gates, Givens rotations, or the Grover diffusion operator.